 Project management is one of the most important aspects of business.
 Being able to deliver projects on schedule, on budget, and conforming to business goals are vitally important for any company to remain competitive in the modern global business environment.

-Are these roles the same?
-Both product managers and project managers must possess great leadership skills and demonstrate a high level of confidence to lead their teams to success.
-They both also need fantastic time management skills to be able to put together a timeline for the project and understand the dependencies of that timeline and they both need to work with a project team.
+Both Product Managers and Project Managers must possess great leadership skills and demonstrate a high level of confidence to lead their teams to success.
+They also need fantastic time management skills to be able to put together a timeline for the project, understand the dependencies of that timeline and they both need to work with a project team.

-For many, the differences between product management and project management may be unclear.
-While there are overlaps in the skills and responsibilities associated with each, there are some rather large differences associated with each role too.
+For many, the differences between product management and project management are still unclear.
+While there are overlaps in the skills and responsibilities associated with each of the roles, there are also some significant differences between them.

 Still not clear?